DecentSamples/DecentSampler-Developers-Guide/docs/source/the-ui-element.md

 It is also possible to use custom control graphics using the following attributes:

 - **`customSkinImage`** (optional): This is path to an image to use for the control.
 This is expected to be a JPEG or PNG in KnobMan format.
-A huge gallery of compatible knobs can be found here (https://www.g200kg.com/en/webknobman/gallery.php).
+A huge gallery of compatible knobs can be found [here](https://www.g200kg.com/en/webknobman/gallery.php).
 - **`customSkinNumFrames`** (optional): The number of animation frames contained in the KnobMan image pointed to by `customSkinImage`.
 - **`customSkinImageOrientation`** (optional): The orientation of the frames within the KnobMan image pointed to by `customSkinImage`.
 Valid values: `horizontal`, `vertical`.
 Default: vertical.
 - **`mouseDragSensitivity`** (optional): An integer number describing how sensitive the control should be to mouse drags.
 The higher the number, the less sensitive the control will be to mouse movements.